-In the Czech Republic there are no commercial applications approved for GE animals for food or feed use, and no notification of the use of GE animals for food use or other agricultural use has been filed with the EU.
-Likewise, there are no commercial applications of animal cloning.
+In the Czech Republic there are no commercial applications approved for the use of GE animals as food or feed, nor has there been applications at the EU level of the use of GE animals for food use or other agricultural use.
+Likewise, there are no commercial applications for animal cloning.